Florent1711/holbertonschool-web_front_end/html_advanced/README.md

         -create an anchor to testimonials with the text Testimonials -create an anchor to contact with the text Contact For now, the anchor links will not work.
 We will make them work in the CSS project.
 Does not need to pass W3C

+21-index.html - Copy the content of 20-index.html into 21-index.html
+    • in the div in the footer
+        -remove any text you have
+        -create a link to https://www.facebook.com/HolbertonSchool/ with the text Facebook -create a link to https://twitter.com/holbertonschool with the text Twitter -create a link to https://www.instagram.com/holbertonschool/ with the text Instagram W3C won’t pass - you can ignore it